There are tons of Things to Do in Penang lists out there, but few geared towards first timers and families traveling to Penang.

 4. Sample George Town’s Renowned Culinary Offerings

-A number of visitors to Penang visit just for the food, and its not difficult to see why.
+Ask any number of visitors about their favorite things to do in Penang and they’re sure to gush endlessly about the island’s amazing food.
+Give the area a few days and it won’t be difficult to see why!
 Penang’s local cuisine bursts with complex flavors, combining distinct tastes from a variety of cultures.

 Don’t miss Nasi Kandar and just about anything from Penang’s street stalls.
 Our absolute favorite places that we’d recommend are Line Clear Nasi Kandar, New Lane Foodstalls, Teksen, and China House.